mantoni/phantomic/README.md

 ## Usage

 Phantomic does not include PhantomJS itself.
-Make sure the `phantomjs` executable is in your `PATH`.
+Make sure the `phantomjs` executable is in your `PATH` or specify with `--phantomjs`.

 ```
-phantomic [--debug] [--port <num>] [--brout]
+Usage: phantomic [options] [file]

+Options:
     --debug             Launch the WebKit debugger in a browser
-    --port <num>  Explicit port binding for web server
+    --port <num>        Explicit port binding for temporary web server.
+If no
+                        port is specified, a random free port is used.
+    --phantomjs <path>  Use specified phantomjs binary
     --brout             Assume brout is part of the JS
 ```

 Pipe any script to phantomic: